Kelly Clarkson Chooses Between ‘The Voice’ And ‘American Idol’

 Within hours after the announcement, Shelton teased via a Facebook Live broadcast that Kelly Clarkson has joined The Voice, and described the American Idol champ as “a very near and dear friend of mine” and “somebody that I consider to be family.”

-However, Shelton isn’t joking when he says that Kelly Clarkson is like family, as the American Idol alum is wife to Brandon Blackstock, who happens to be Shelton’s manager, according to Rolling Stone.
+But Shelton isn’t joking when he says that Kelly Clarkson is like family, as the American Idol alum is wife to Brandon Blackstock, who happens to be Shelton’s manager, according to Rolling Stone.

 Kelly Clarkson responded to Shelton’s Facebook Live message in a humorous manner.
 The inaugural American Idol winner said she’s “finally not knocked up and I can join your show!”